kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

-In a multi-master setup, when the cluster has skewed CCM, the behaviors may different.
+In a multi-master setup, when the cluster has skewed kube-controller-manager, the behaviors may differ.

 - [Failure mode brief description]
   - Detection: the `rolling-update-duration` didn't decrease when setting the `maxUnavailable` great than 1 or increased abnormally.